 Freshness and creativity are needed for vitality.
 Mindfulness exercises create rewards by focusing your mind on the novelty and the creative potential of the life around you.
 By focusing attention, your mind becomes engrossed in the infinite variety in the simple things you do.
 Mindfulness exercises bring energy and focus into ordinary day to day living.

-The following exercises increase your self awareness and enable your RI to take increasing charge of your mind:
+The following exercises increase your self awareness and enable your RB to take increasing charge of your mind:

 The average person may spend his time in one of six focus areas - sleep, human interaction, daily routines, meditation, problem solving and entertainment/satisfying curiosity.
 You sleep, interact with family, friends and colleagues, brush your teeth and eat your food, solve problems in the office, watch movies and read books.
 During all these activities, even if your mind is free of the “existential chatter” of negative emotions, many thoughts will still wander in.
 Memories from the past, problems of the world and hopes for the future will distract you from your focus areas.
 Mindfulness exercises can free you from this distraction, help you to powerfully concentrate on “the now” and improve the quality of your life:

 The objective of mindfulness exercises is to live life fully, without being distracted by guilt from the past, anger about the present, or fears of the future.
 Those exercises make you pay attention to your mind, identify and subdue the negative foibles of your mind.
 These were contributed by your troubling experiences, or inherited from an animal past.
 They can happily be left behind.
 As the best contribution of this process, you will recognize the feelings of joy which literally fire in your brain, when you watch a sunset, or do your work well.
 The ultimate joy of mindfulness exercises was uncovered by wise men from a distant past.
 Civilization owes them a deep debt of gratitude.